 b.
 11/12/1883 Comber, Northern Ireland. d.
 21/03/1918 near Grugies, France.

-Edmund De Wind (1883-1918), son of Arthur and Margaret Jane De Wind, was born in Comber, Co Down, Ireland on 11th December 1883.
-He attended Campbell College before working for the Bank of Ireland and later emigrated to Canada.
+Edmund De Wind (1883-1918), son of Arthur and Margaret Jane De Wind (nee Stone), was born in Comber, Co Down, Ireland on 11th December 1883.
+He attended Campbell College before working for the Bank of Ireland and later emigrated to Canada in 1911.
 He was working for the Canadian Bank of Commerce in Edmonton when he enlisted into the 31st Battalion (Alberta), Canadian Expeditionary Force (CEF) on 16th November 1914.
 He fought with the CEF at St Eloi, Ypres and the Somme.
 He was discharged as a Private on 23rd September, following officer cadet training in England, and commissioned into The Royal Irish Rifles on 26th September 1917.

 Second Lieutenant De Wind was serving with the 15th Battalion The Royal Irish Rifles in an area to the southwest of St Quentin when the Germans launched Operation MICHAEL, the first and main attack of their spring 1918 offensive.